Expect Isolated Afternoon and Evening Thunderstorms Through the Weekend

 NPS photo by Michael Quinn

-The Inner Canyon includes everything below the rim and is seen mainly by hikers, mule riders, or river runners.
+The Inner Canyon includes everything below the rim and is seen mainly by hikers, backpackers, mule riders, or river runners.
+The inner canyon is a harsh desert environment with little shade and summer temperatures over 100°F. (>38°C) How to prepare for an inner canyon trip.

 How Do People Get Across the Canyon?